Chapter 1: No jewel of mankind would ever make me

 “And I know you saw it,” he said hoarsely.
 “I was ready to die for you.”

 Another tear's weight gave way and splashed.
-She swallowed angrily, fearing he had seen it.
+Her mouth pursed angrily, knowing his words were true.

 “I wanted you to die for them too.
 Like he would have."